nokia-eda/docs/docs/user-guide/topologies.md

 12. The software version of the node.
 13. The operating system of the node.
 14. Sets the encapType value for any Interface resources generated as edge interfaces.
-15. Labels on odd TopoNodes generated within the layer.
+15. Labels on odd TopoNode generated within the layer.
-16. Labels on even TopoNodes generated within the layer.
+16. Labels on even TopoNode generated within the layer.
 17. Labels on the first TopoNode generated within the layer.

 This input defines a three node topology with one spine and two leaves.
 The nodes are automatically tagged with the respected labels and edge links are created for the leaf nodes.